Bug report #18249

 and on average the 2.18 server is 30 second slower than the 2.14 one.
 Moreover the size of the resulting geojson is also larger (6mb larger in this case) than the one created by QGIS Server 2.14.

-#4 Updated by Roberto Marzocchi about 3 years ago
+#4 Updated by Roberto Marzocchi over 3 years ago

 Giovanni Manghi wrote: